UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team47-spurious-correlation.md

 ![SpuCoEx1]({{ '/assets/images/47/spuco_ex1.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}
 *Fig 1.
-Examples of Spuriously Correlated Features in Two Separate Contexts* [TODO: FIX].
+Examples of Spuriously Correlated Features in Two Separate Contexts* [4].

 Consider the top row of this image.
 In the training dataset, we have a that images of females with blonde hair are common, as are images of males with dark hair.
 However, for example, images of males with blonde hair are rare.
 Thus, if we train a model to classify the gender of a person given an image of their face using the following dataset, the model will likely have significantly higher error rates on atypical groups (e.g. males with blonde hair here).
 This is an example of a spuriously correlated feature, where the core feature is male/female, and the spurious feature is the hair color (which we trivially know to not determine the gender of a person).